Train ticket: History

 Early tickets were similar to a form of currency issued by individual railroads, sold by agents and collected by conductors who were audited by the railroad to be sure ticket inventories matched reported passenger earnings.
 As continuous travel over several connected railways became common, Coupon tickets with serrated portions for each railway company might be issued at the origin of travel and sequentially collected by conductors of the railways providing travel to avoid the necessity for purchasing additional tickets at each transfer point.

 Seat checks

 In the US, a conductor may also provide the passenger with a seat check — another voucher indicating how far the passenger may travel on the system — or attach it over the seat also punched by the conductor showing the passenger's destination, along with conductors organizing train seating by destination during boarding.
 Some systems (Amtrak, for instance) have two-part tickets that permit the passenger to retain a cancelled ticket stub; others (the New Jersey Transit and Massachusetts Bay Transportation Authority commuter rail systems, for instance) do not.
 Seat checks are changed frequently to ensure that passengers cannot retain and reuse them from journey to journey.
 (Conductors typically collect checks before stops to prevent this.)

+Through-ticket

+A through-ticket is a single contract for a multi leg journey that guarantees certain passenger rights and protections in case of disruptions on one leg of the journey, e.g a missed train.

+In European rail, through-tickets are regulated by Rail Passenger Rights Regulation 2021.

+Until 2019, Eurostar had an agreement with Deutsche Bahn that allowed passengers to travel on a through-ticket by train from the UK via Brussels to Germany.
+Under the agreement, passengers could travel on a single through-ticket with passenger rights in case of disruption of one train.